xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 #### 5.1 Ground Common Between Model Compilers and Verifier

+5.1.1 Here are some examples of action language that must deal with values linked to types constrained with ranges.
+This is not an exhaustive list but illustrates some of the simple scenarios facing an editor, interpreter and translator once range constraints are introduced into the language.

-5.1.1 Examples to consider:
+Examples to consider:
 ```
 // assignment
 a = param.rngi;  // rngi has a range, so a inherits it implicitly.
-b = a;  // Value of a is not changing, check unnecessary.
+b = a;  // a and b types match, range check unnecessary.
-c = a;  // a does not need to be re-checked.
+c = a;  // range check not necessary
-d = a;  // a does not need to be re-re-checked.
+d = a;  // range check not necessary

 // unary and binary operations
-a = -a;  // Negation can take a out of range, check needed.
+a = -a;  // Negation causes type promotion, check needed.
 b = a + 1;  // ranged value bop non-ranged value, check necessary
-c = a + b;  // ranged value bop ranged value, check necessary
+c = a + b;  // a and b promoted, result demoted, check necessary

 // actual parameters
 a = ::f( rngi:7 );  // Check is needed on actual parameter.